-And so perhaps the most important thing for us to see today is that even in the most physical, ordinary struggles of our lives, the central issue is GOD.
-When Paul calls the dominion of our craving "idolatry," he is saying in effect, God should be everything to you.
+And so perhaps the most important thing for us to see today is that even in the most physical, ordinary struggles of our lives, the central issue is God.
+When Paul calls the dominion of our craving idolatry, he is saying in effect, God should be everything to you.
 God should be your pleasure and satisfaction and hope and joy and master.
 And all your life should be governed by an overflowing gratitude to him for his goodness and glory and grace and power and wisdom.

-How Paul Motivates Us to Do This
+How Paul Motivates Us

 Now we come to the question: How does Paul motivate us to eliminate fornication and homosexuality and covteousness and filthiness and silly talk and levity from our lives?

 What He Doesn’t Do